Seagate/halon/doc/developer/overview.md

 recovery coordinator should it die, known as recovery supervisors.

-The recovery coordinator implements the central logic of Halon; it takes a stream of messages from the EQ and runs a set of business rules which embody our failure handling logic.
-In order to do this, the recovery coordinator additionaly has access to shared state (the 'Resource Graph') which is held consistent amongst multiple nodes through use of the replicator.
+The recovery coordinator implements the central logic of Halon; it takes a stream of messages from the EQ and runs a set of rules which embody our failure handling logic.
+In order to do this, the recovery coordinator additionally has access to shared state (the 'Resource Graph') which is held consistent amongst multiple nodes through use of the replicator.

 In addition to the single recovery coordinator, we have multiple recovery